-The Recordings view is used to manage audio recordings of the app – WAV files in the app's documents directory, which are accessible via iTunes File Sharing or (starting with Napo 4.11) the Files app of iOS 11 (see below for other sharing options).
-Other than when you record the analog audio out signal of the device with an external audio recorder, these internal recordings are completely digital and lossless.
+The Recordings view is used to manage audio recordings of the app – sound files in the app's documents directory Other than when you record the analog audio out signal of the device with an external audio recorder, these internal recordings are completely digital and lossless.

 Napo apps also support the upload of audio files by so-called Document Interaction.
 For example when you receive an e-mail with an audio attachment, you can long-tap the attachment in the e-mail app and then select a Napo app to copy the file to its documents directory.
 This can also be used to upload impulse response files to the app (see below, Copy to impulse responses).

 Initially, the Recordings view shows a list of the available audio files like this:

 When you select an audio file by tapping its name, you get play controls at the top of the screen:

 It is obvious how to use these controls.
 The top slider is for displaying or changing the position within the audio file.
 You can also long-tap at the seconds display and then enter the number of seconds.
 The bottom slider is for playback volume control.
 The bottom left action menu lets you delete all recordings.

 Delete a single file by swiping to the left.
 If you long-tap an audio file, you get this context menu:

 - Convert to Apple Lossless: This action converts the selected WAV file to an M4A file, which is added to the list.
 The WAV file is kept.
 Typically, the M4A file is about 40% smaller than the WAV file.
 If a WAV file is too large for e-mail, you can try the M4A file.
 There is no loss of sound quality.